-Listed Stock Market and Market Section Tokyo Stock Exchange (Prime Market), Nagoya Stock Exchange (Premier Market) Fiscal Year-End January

-Type of Business Construction Number of Employees (Consolidated) at End of the Previous Fiscal Year 1,000 or more Net Sales (Consolidated) for the Previous Fiscal Year ¥1 trillion or more Number of Consolidated Subsidiaries at End of the Previous Fiscal Year 300 or more
+Listed Stock Market and Market Section Tokyo Stock Exchange (Prime Market), Nagoya Stock Exchange (Premier Market) Fiscal Year-End January Type of Business Construction Number of Employees (Consolidated) at End of the Previous Fiscal Year 1,000 or more Net Sales (Consolidated) for the Previous Fiscal Year ¥1 trillion or more Number of Consolidated Subsidiaries at End of the Previous Fiscal Year 300 or more

-riscai year

-Number of Consolidated Subsidiaries at End of the Previous Fiscal Year 300 or more

-4. Policy for Measures to Protect Minority Sha areholders in Conducting Transactions with Controlling
+4. Policy for Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder - 5.
+Special Circumstances which may have Material Impact on Corporate Governance -

-Shareholder

--

-5. Special Circumstances which may have Mat terial Impact on Corporate Governance

--